HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="adoption.sql"
 ) }}

-This is a great representation of how year over year we continue to focus on improving not only for desktop but also for mobile experiences.
-One take we will probably analyze even further next year is how HighEnd vs LowEnd devices will diverge in hints usage.

-{# TODO - clarify this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532320974 #}

-{{ figure_markup(
-  caption="The percentage of desktop pages using DNS prefetching compared with other resource hints.", content="33%", classes="big-number", sheets_gid="1805612941", sql_file="adoption.sql"
-) }}

-The relative popularity of `dns-prefetch` is unsurprising as it first appeared in 2009, and has the widest support out of all major resource hints.
-It had a 4% increase in Desktop adoption, compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints).
+The relative popularity of `dns-prefetch` with 33% adoption compared with other resource hints is unsurprising as it first appeared in 2009, and has the widest support out of all major resource hints.

+{# TODO - add table to compare 2019 vs 2020 #}

+Compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints) the `dns-prefetch` had a 4% increase in Desktop adoption.
 We saw a similar increase for `preconnect` as well.
 One key reason this was the largest growth between all hints, is the clear and useful advice pthe Lighthouse audit is giving on this matter](https://web.dev/uses-rel-preconnect/).
 Starting from this year's report we also introduce how the latest dataset performs against Lighthouse recommendations.

 `preload` usage has had a slower growth with only a 2% increase from 2019.
 This could be in part because it requires a bit more attention.
 While you only need the domain to use `dns-prefetch` and `preconnect`, you must specify the resource to use `preload`.
 While `dns-prefetch` and `preconnect` are reasonably low risk–though still can be abused– `preload` has a much greater potential to actually damage performance if used incorrectly.